 Organize your notes

 Organizing your notes is an important step, but it doesn’t need to be complicated.
 If you are using your device, keep folders and different documents for class.
 Use subheadings.
-Make sure you label and back up everything (I like the Seagate Opens in a new tab.external drives to back up my schoolwork).
+Make sure you label and back up everything (I like the Seagate external drives to back up my schoolwork).

-If you are taking notes by hand, use a specific binderOpens in a new tab. or notebookOpens in a new tab. for each class.
+If you are taking notes by hand, use a specific binder or notebook for each class.

 I personally like binders more because they allow you to add extra pages of notes or handouts (including any printed PowerPoint slides), but notebooks are tried and true too.